The area surrounding the capital are a bread basket for the country...

 For the visitor, however, the Argentine Pampas area is probably more interesting for a glimpse into the history of Argentina…for this is where the infamous “Gaucho” is from.
 This hardy and nomadic farm hand is, it is thought, to be a descendant of the gypsies of Europe, for information on this sadly dying tradition please see the link at the end.

-Today, as the emphasis on the Gaucho wains, the Argentine Pampas has certainly become less wealthy than it was in its heyday, but it still provides a welcome addition to any itinerary for a pleasant day out in the sun, sipping on wine and tucking into an Argentinean Parilla.
+Today, as the emphasis on the Gaucho wains, the Argentine Pampas has certainly become less wealthy than it was in its heyday, but it still provides a welcome addition to any itinerary for a pleasant day out in the sun, or at the end of an itinerary to relax and get out of the bustle of city life for a few days before flying home, sipping on wine and tucking into an Argentinean Parilla.